Rescue-Heroes/LimbRescueWeb/README.md

 ## Installation

-Necessary packages to install before compilation: Plotly, Numpy, Django.
+Necessary packages to install before compilation: Plotly, Numpy, Django, Flask, Chatterbot.
 These can all be successfully installed by using a package handler such as pip or conda.
 Be sure that your python version is up to date and compatible with the version of python Django is using.

 ### Web App

 To run the web application simply enter the command 'python manage.py runserver' within the terminal.
 Be sure to be in the project directory when running this command.

+#### Chatterbot
+To run the Chatterbot function, use pip install chatterbot, pip install Flask, and pip install chatterbot-corpus in the terminal.
+Run python app.py to activate the chat function.

 #### ADMIN Login

 How to access admin login of the web application:
+Run python manage.py createsuperuser.
+Go to http://127.0.0.1:8000/admin/, make sure you allready create the admin page.